Philadelphia Union Head Coach

 Chris Albright's role with the Union directly involves player management and movement in addition to player and coaching decisions.
 He also assists the Union in corporate business development areas and maintains a role as an ambassador for the club in youth development and community efforts throughout the region.

-Albright joins the Union technical corps after an illustrious professional career that found him play for five MLS clubs and appear in 235 matches with career totals of 11 goals and 22 assists.
+Albright joined the Union technical corps on Jan.
+14, 2014 after an illustrious professional career that found him play for five MLS clubs and appear in 235 matches with career totals of 11 goals and 22 assists.
 The three-time MLS All-Star defender won MLS Cups with D.C.
 United in 1999 and with the Los Angeles Galaxy in 2002 and 2005.
 Albright also earned 22 caps with the U.S. Men’s National Team and was a member of the 2006 FIFA World Cup team in Germany.

 A Philadelphia native, Albright ended his career where it began and now resides in suburban Philadelphia with his wife Leah, and his two children, Wyatt and Ava.